lilitaalute/lilitaalute/README.md

 Were worked closely to companies CTO/team leads in larger ones, HR & CEO's.

-Have been also in IT recruitment team leaders role & raised next leader to take the whole to lead next.
+Have been also in IT recruitment team leaders role & raised next leader to take the whole.

 Use my talents of information search, learning, structuring, listening, thinking out of the box & creative idea finding